POSTED BY March 2, 2017 COMMENTS (97)ON

 When I graduated eight years back we had to move out of our ancestral home.

-Our backup apartment is on 3rd floor with no lift and my mother has health issues because of which she cannot climb those 3 set of stairs.
+Our backup apartment is on the 3rd floor with no lift and my mother has health issues because of which she cannot climb those 3 sets of stairs.

 So eight years back, at the age of 22, I had to think about our future accommodation.

-My starting salary at that time was 24K and rent was 7.5k.
+My starting salary at that time was 24K and the rent was 7.5k.
 My father retired around the same time with a government pension.
-There was not enough money to buy a new flat within the city.
+There was not enough money to buy a new flat in the city.

 So there were two options.

-Option 1: Save those 7.5k of rent for my future life and let my parents stay on the 3rd floor in a sad locality.
+Option 1: Save that 7.5k of rent for my future life and let my parents stay on the 3rd floor in a sad locality.

 If I save the rent money I may even be able to buy a home inside the city in 7-8 years.

 Or in that money, I can have a lavish wedding.

 My mother’s diabetes had impaired her health and climbing stairs would have been extremely difficult.
 She compromised saying “I won’t get out of the house much so I don’t have to climb the stairs”.
 From age 55 she would have been trapped in a house for months like a caged animal.